open-mv-sandbox/dacti/readme.md

 For more information, see the [draft daicon specification](docs/daicon.md).

+## Pterodactil

+Pterodactil is a CLI toolkit for working with dacti formats.

 ## Dacti viewer

 To explore the development of this format, this repository contains a reference viewer